Linda-Ikechukwu/Personal-Site/src/blog/posts/2020-in-review/2020-in-review.md

 - I went on the lekki conservation center canopy walk (considering that I have a huge phobia for heights, this was huge)
 - I finally got my nose piercing :)
 - I rode a horse for the first time
-- I missed out on an opportunity to join one of my favourite Nigerian companies because I didn't know redux well enough (this hurt).
+- I missed out on an opportunity to join one of my favourite Nigerian companies because I didn't know Redux well enough (this hurt).
 Have I learnt redux now?
 LOL, no!
 - I grew the <a target="blank" class="inline-link" href="https://twitter.com/PHCSchoolOfAI">Port Harcourt School of AI's</a> twitter account to 800 followers :) (hire me as your next social media manager).
 Along with the other volunteers, I'll say we had a good year as a community.

 ## Final Words

 In summary, I had a good year.
-I started earning small money and discovered a few more ways to make extra bucks.
+I started earning small money, discovered a few more ways to make extra bucks and helped my mom pay some bills.
 My biggest realization this year is that access to electricity, internet and a quiet environment could literally change one's life.
 Also, my mum got her dream job this year - this has to be my biggest win.

 In 2021, I hope to: